 - Check if the property is in Unincorporated Arapahoe County

 - Enter the address, and check if results indicate "within Unincorporated Arapahoe County".
 Map view of address also available.

 Special Event Permit Applications

-To apply for a Special Event Permit (Liquor) in Unincorporated Arapahoe County, please provide our office with 1 original and 2 copies of the following (single-sided, no staples):
+To apply for a Special Event Permit in Unincorporated Arapahoe County, please provide our office with 1 original and 2 copies of the following (single-sided, no staples):

 - Complete the most recent version of the Special Event Permit application including all documents listed on page 2.
 The most recent liquor forms, laws, rules and regulations can be found on the State website.
 Our office is prohibited from providing any legal advice.

 - $100.00 check made payable to Arapahoe County Treasurer.
 Currently, we are not accepting credit card payments.
 Please do not submit cash.
 No payment is needed for the State.

 - Provide all current server certifications.